tradetested/magento-s3/README.md

 Arkade S3 Extension
 ===================

-Arkade's S3 extension for Magento allows retailers to upload their catalogue and WYSIWYG images straight to Amazon S3.
+Arkade's S3 extension for Magento allows retailers to upload their catalogue and WYSIWYG media assets (such as images and videos) straight to Amazon S3.

 Benefits
 --------

 ### Easy to use

 This extension is easy to use with little configuration!
-You only need to follow a few simple steps (and one of them is simply to create a copy of your images as a precaution) to get up and running!
+You only need to follow a few simple steps to get up and running!

 ### Sync all your media assets